Adoria298/greek-and-latin/README.md

 # greek-and-latin

+## Overview

-Github Pages for Farnell & Goff's Adaptation of Herodotus, specifically the OCR GCSE set texts for the June 2020 series of exams.
+Github Pages for Farnell & Goff's adaptation of Herodotus, specifically the OCR GCSE set texts for the June 2020 series of exams.
 These do not exist anywhere I can find on the web, so they exist here.
 See [adoria298.github.io/greek-and-latin](https://adoria298.github.io/greek-and-latin) for rendered text.
 All texts are stored in the `docs` folder and analysis tools are stored in the root folder.

 ## Analysis Tools

 These tools are command line tools designed to allow machines to analyse the text easily.
 They work based on span tags around each word in every paragraph, such as `<span title="βουλευομαι - to plan">ἐβουλευσατο</span>` - the title element is used so that the text is provided for the human reader.
-They require [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/), which can be installed with `pip install beautifulsoup4`.
+They require [Python 3.6+](https://www.python.org), so that f-strings can be used and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/), which can be installed with `pip install beautifulsoup4`.

 The ultimate aim is to make all the texts stored here compatible with the Perseus Digital Library, so that its myriad of wonderful tools can all be used.